 Although management indicated that the need for software tools to scan, enhance access security, and push updates or patches to connected machines has been assessed, we recommend that documented policies and procedures be strengthened to require such assessment on an annual basis, or as a result of a virus infection or malicious intrusion.
-To enhance the level of awareness with respect to appropriate control practices, we recommend that the Authority's policies include language that would prohibit users from connecting portable drives, including floppy disks, CDs, DVDs, or USB devices, or any other portable electronic media, to any workstation or server on the network, that is not running an up-to-date version of anti-virus protection.
-As a MAGNet client, the policies should also prohibit the use of additional gateways such as, modems or wireless devices to access the Internet.
-Regarding the Authority's policy on the use of information technology resources, which states that "employees should exercise reasonable precautions in order to prevent the introduction of a computer virus into the local or wide area network", we recommend that the policy define what would be considered as "reasonable precautions" to help ensure an appropriate level of guidance to all users.
-For example, if the user does not know the sender, or source of an e-mail or its attachments, the user should determine whether the e-mail should be deleted before opening it.
+To enhance the level of awareness with respect to appropriate control practices, we recommend that IT policies include language that would prohibit users from connecting portable drives, including floppy disks, CDs, DVDs, USB devices, or any other portable electronic media, to any workstation or server on the network that is not running an up-to-date version of anti-virus protection.
+Regarding the LIS's policy on the use of information technology resources, which states that "employees should exercise reasonable precautions in order to prevent the introduction of a computer virus into the local or wide area network", we recommend that the policy define what would be considered "reasonable precautions" to help ensure an appropriate level of guidance to all users.
+For example, if the user does not know the sender or source of an e-mail or its attachments, the user should determine whether the e-mail should be deleted before opening it.

-According to the Authority, operating system vendor-provided updates, designated as "critical updates", are deployed in a timely manner.
-The Authority's policy should require that "critical" updates, designated as update patches, be reviewed and tested by the IT personnel on a stand alone machine before being installed.
-Critical security updates should be reviewed, tested if possible, and applied in a time sensitive manner after receiving notification.
+According to existing practices, operating system vendor-provided updates, designated as "critical updates", are deployed in a timely manner.
+The Legislative Information Services' IT policies should document the requirement that "critical" updates, designated as update patches, be reviewed and tested by the IT personnel on a stand alone machine before being installed.
+Critical security updates should be reviewed, tested if possible, and applied within time sensitive duration after receiving notification.

 According to IT personnel, records or logs are maintained of critical security alerts of Windows updates, as well as the determination of applicability and status of the updates.
-We confirmed that the Authority's anti-virus software was configured to automatically obtain (auto-update) vendor-provided definition files that identified known viruses.
-In addition, we found that the Authority had centralized monitoring and administration of anti-virus software to ensure that the most recent versions of the anti-virus software are installed across the network.
-To ensure that IT personnel are aware of potential or new virus-driven risks, the Authority has access to virus alert information from their anti-virus provider, ITD, as well as "Update Expert" by St. Bernard security software and pushed across the Network by way of McAfee's Enterprise Policy Orchestrator and Microsoft's SUS.
-We also found that the Authority logged all virus and security alerts received.
+We confirmed that the LIS's antivirus software was configured to automatically obtain (auto-update) vendor-provided definition files that identified known viruses.
+In addition, we found that the LIS had centralized monitoring and administration of anti-virus software to ensure that the most recent versions of the anti-virus software are installed across the network.
+To ensure that IT personnel are aware of potential or new virus-driven risks, Legislative Information Services has access to virus alert information from their anti-virus provider, ITD, as well as Microsoft's System Management Server (SMS).
+SMS servers, like Security Update Servers (SUS), find and install missing critical updates to all Microsoft software at workstations as well as servers.
+SMS is constantly checking the legislative domain for missing security updates.
+We also found that the LIS logged all virus and security alerts received.
 Although there appears to be a general understanding that users should not disable anti-virus software, the restriction should be documented within existing policies to reinforce the understanding by all staff.